How “Charge Offs” Affect Your Finances (Even If You Pay Your Bills On Time)

 How Does a Charge Off Impact Your Credit?

 So what happens to your credit rating when your card balance is written off?
-Thirty-five percent of your credit score is based on past payment history.
+Thirty-five percent of your credit score is based on your payment history.
 A “charge off” is about the worst mark that you can get on your credit report.
 It says you are someone with a history of not paying his/her debts.

 And you don’t need a charge off to be penalized.
-If you struggle to make your minimum payment, the fear of a write off will cause the credit card company to raise your interest rate.
+If you struggle to make your minimum payment, the fear of a write off can cause the credit card company to raise your interest rate.
 Based on a borrower’s payment history, they can predict when someone is becoming a high risk.
-When that happens, they’ll increase the interest rates on the account very quickly.
+When that happens, they’ll typically increase the interest rates on the account very quickly.
 That costs you more money every month.

 How Do Others’ Charge-Offs Affect You If You Always Pay Your Bills on Time?